ZiadSheriif/The86-Pgame/README.md

 # License

-> This software is licensed under MIT License, See [License](https://github.com/ZiadSheriif/The86-Pgame/blob/main/LICENSE) for more information ©ZiadSheriif.
+> This software is licensed under MIT License, See [License](https://github.com/ZiadSheriif/The86-Pgame/blob/main/LICENSE) for more information ©ZiadSherif.